 - 4. Units Serving Moderate-Income Households.
-By cross reference to Health and Safety Code Section 50053, this bill defines "units serving moderate-income households" as units that are occupied by moderate-income households at an affordable rent.
-However, this bill also expressly defines "moderate-income households" as households whose incomes are between 80 percent and 120 percent of AMI, rather than cross referencing Health and Safety Code section 50093 that defines the "persons and families of moderate income."
-The upper or lower percentage of AMI may change as set forth in the Health and Safety Code, which would require amendment to RTC. - 5.
+By cross reference to HSC section 50053, this bill defines "units serving moderate-income households" as units that are occupied by moderate-income households at an affordable rent.
+However, this bill also expressly defines "moderate-income households" as households whose incomes are between 80 percent and 120 percent of AMI, rather than cross referencing HSC section 50093 that defines the "persons and families of moderate income."
+The upper or lower percentage of AMI may change as set forth in the HSC, which would require amendment to RTC. - 5.
 Limits Exemption to a High-Cost County.
 As drafted, this bill provides that a qualified property must be located in a county identified by the CHFA as a high-cost county.
-Information from CHFA's website indicates that 36 counties are considered to be "High Cost Areas." - 6.
+Information from CHFA's website indicates that 36 counties are considered "High Cost Areas." - 6.
 Qualified Property.
-This bill defines "qualified property" as property that is located in a high-cost county.
-This term is already defined in RTC section 214.17, relating to lower-income rental housing property where 90 percent or more of the occupants are lower-income households whose rent does not exceed Health and Safety Code section 50053.
+This bill defines "qualified property" as property that is a rental housing development of five or more units located in a high-cost county, for which construction begins on or after January 1, 2019.
+This term is already defined in RTC section 214.17, relating to lower-income rental housing property where 90 percent or more of the occupants are lower-income households whose rent does not exceed HSC section 50053.
 RTC section 259.14 specifies that certain income and rent information be furnished in a welfare exemption claim on qualified property and defines "qualified property" by cross reference to RTC section 214.17. - 7.
 Filing Requirements.
 Owners of low-income rental housing property that receive government financing or low-income housing tax credits, or of properties with an "other legal document" must annually file a claim to receive the exemption ensuring that certain criteria are met to qualify for exemption, including identification of a list of qualified households.
-Assembly Bill 3152 requires property owners to certify under penalty of perjury as to the property's use restriction and units designated for use by moderate-income households, but does not indicate that any other information be furnished as to qualification.
-How is this information on the restriction document or number of qualifying units to be provided to the county assessor? - 8.
+As drafted, Assembly Bill 3152 requires property owners to certify under penalty of perjury as to the property's use restriction and units designated for use by moderate-income households, but does not indicate that any other information be furnished as to qualification.
+How is this information on the restriction document or the number of qualifying units to be provided to the county assessor? - 8.
 Tenant Data-Actual Income and Rents Charged.
-The bill provides for qualification with an "other legal document" that restricts the project's usage and provides that the units designated for use by moderate-income households are continuously available to or occupied by moderate-income households.
-As drafted, the bill does not provide for any reporting requirements for the tenant's actual income or on the rent charged as required by RTC section 259.14 for properties subject to the exemption cap. - 9.
-Exemption Cap.
-Existing law provides an exemption cap of \$10,000,000 in assessed value for lower income housing rental property without government financing or low-income housing tax credits; specifically for property qualifying using an "other legal document" as defined in Property Tax Rule 140.
-This bill provides for qualification with an "other legal document" that restricts the project's usage and provides that the units designated for use by moderate-income households are continuously available to or occupied by moderate-income households, but
+The bill provides for qualification for the exemption with an "other legal document" that restricts the project's usage and provides that the units designated for use by moderate-income households are continuously available to or occupied by moderate-income households.
+As drafted, the bill does not contain any reporting requirements of the household's actual income or actual rent charged as required by RTC section 259.14 for properties subject to the exemption cap. - Exemption Cap.
+Existing law provides an exemption cap of \$10 million in assessed value for lower income housing rental property without government financing or low-income housing tax credits, specifically for property qualifying using an "other legal document" as defined in